panrg/path-properties/draft-enghardt-panrg-path-properties.md

 : Packets sent by a node but not received by another node on the same path after a certain time interval are considered lost.
 This property is analogous to the one-way loss defined in {{RFC7680}} but not restricted to IP-layer traffic.
 Metrics such as loss patterns {{RFC3357}} and loss episodes {{RFC6534}} can be expressed as aggregated properties.

-Congestion:
-: Whether a protocol feature such as ECN has provided information that there currently is congestion on a path.

 # Security Considerations